 Prior to his work on Surface, Carter had a recurring role on Nickelodeon’s “Unfabulous,” and did some voice work uncredited on “Lost” (2005) as the voice of Young Tom.
 Other TV roles were “CSI New York,” “Everwood,” “Oliver Beene,” “The Bernie Mac Show,” “Scrubs,” “Punk’d,” “Run of the House,” “JIMMY KIMMEL LIVE” and “Without a Trace.”
 Carter also starred in the Disney Channel TV movie “Life is Ruff,” “Lie to Me” and “Good Morning Rabbit.”
 Carter also appeared in the features “Think Tank” and “Keeping Up with the Steins.”

 Other tv guest roles include in The 4400, CSI Miami and House M.D.
-Carter recent TV work was playing Jack Holden on the short-lived series “Viva Laughlin.”
-Carter also appeared in the 2008 short film “A Day’s Work” as ‘Zack’ followed by the features “Aliens in the Attic,” “Valentine’s Day” and “Arcadia Lost.”
+Carter also played Jack Holden on the short-lived series “Viva Laughlin.”
+He also appeared in the 2008 short film “A Day’s Work” as ‘Zack’ followed by the features “Aliens in the Attic,” “Valentine’s Day” and “Arcadia Lost.”

 Carter has moved smoothly from child and teen star roles and continues to appear on a regular basis in films and TV series like the recent Famous in Love from 2017.